 Bacon Wrapped Figs and Dates

-The first place I ever had a bacon wrapped fig was at a trendy restaurant in downtown Franklin, TN.
-It's called Gray's On Main, which is an upscale, but casual restaurant created inside the walls of an 1876 Victorian building.
-They are best known for being a pre-prohibition craft bar, but originally they were Gray's Pharmacy.
-This building has stood attached to a string of downtown shops for 120 years, but for the better part of a decade, has remained empty.
-Renovated, the first floor consists of a kitchen and dining area, the second, a mezzanine for live musical performances, dining and a bar with both stools for sitting around the bar and tables for standing around.
+The first place I ever had a bacon wrapped fig was at a trendy restaurant in downtown Franklin, TN called Gray's On Main.
+It's an upscale, but casual restaurant created inside the walls of an 1876 Victorian building.
+They are best known for being a pre-prohibition craft bar, but originally they were known as Gray's Pharmacy.
+This building has been standing attached to a string of downtown shops for 120 years, but for the better part of a decade, remained empty.
+Finally renovated in 2013, the first floor consists of a kitchen and dining area, the second, a mezzanine for live musical performances, dining and a bar with both stools for sitting around the bar and tables to stand around.
 The third floor is for members only with a view of the stage and audience below.

 There are so many small variations that can be made.
 The simplest way is not to fill them at all.
-Just a fig, sliced in half, with a piece of bacon wrapped around it and cooked in a small iron cast skillet.
+Just a fig, pitted, with a piece of bacon wrapped around it and cooked in a small iron cast skillet.
 But consider some options.
-If you don't have figs on hand, you can use dates.
+If you don't have figs on hand, you can use pitted dates.
 If you want to fill them, make a slice in the center, and fill with a small dollop of soft cheese.
 Goat's cheese is perfect, but if aged cheeses don't agree with you, you can use a simple cream cheese, which is very affordable.
 You can use raw bacon or pre-cooked (the kind you microwave), regular or low-sodium, you could even use Pancetta and wrap the fig in a blanket with the Pancetta cinched with a toothpick on top.
 The microwave bacon was way less fatty and oily and you don't have to cut it in half, so one less step.
 If you use uncooked bacon, just use your kitchen sheers to cut the bacon in half.
 (You don't want the bacon too thick or it won't cook through.)
 Then just wrap it with the ends tucked under.